Does Perfume Expire? Understanding The Shelf Life Of Your Scents

 Is it okay to use expired perfume?

 We advise against it.
-While it might still smell okay, using expired perfume increases the risk of skin irritation and allergic reactions.
-The degraded scent will also not be its intended beautiful aroma.
+While it might still smell okay, using expired perfume increases the risk of skin irritation and allergic reactions

 Can I use perfume after 10 years?